Overview

 Module information

-As well as the core modules, you may also have the opportunity to study a number of option modules in your second and third year.
-Option modules will not be pre-selected for you.
-We provide examples of option modules.
+As well as the core modules, you will also have the opportunity to study a number of option modules.
 The availability of specific option modules may vary from year to year.
-The offer of an option will be subject to a minimum number of students choosing the module to ensure the appropriate student experience.
-The offer of option modules may also be affected by staff availability.
-It means we cannot guarantee the availability of a particular optional module.
+This will be subject to a minimum number of students choosing the module and staff availability.
+It means we cannot guarantee the availability of a particular option module.
 However, we will ensure you have a choice of option modules.

 Core/optional modules